belachewhm/cofi-coding-exercise/README.md

 	mvn spring-boot:run

-**Note:** Using the "*mvn spring-boot:run*" command above does not require a project build, and is generally the preferred way of running the application.

 ## Troubleshooting

 This application connects to the Quandl WIKI Stock Price API to retrieve data.
 Connection to this API may be blocked from some firewalled networks (such as a work or school network).
 If you experience any issues connecting to the API, try to switch onto a different network and try again.